tinkumani/wearhacks-leshan/README.md

 This repository is a clone of the Leshan source code with a few modifications.
 The modifications allow Leshan to be used as a LWM2M client with Nokia's [Motive® Connected Device Platform (CDP)](https://networks.nokia.com/solutions/connected-device-platform).

+All Source code is property of Eclipse.
+Thank you to Ramesh Pattabhiraman for the CDP workaround.

 ## BEFORE YOU START
 [What is OMA LWM2M?](http://www.openmobilealliance.org/wp/overviews/lightweightm2m_overview.html)
 [Introduction to LWM2M](http://fr.slideshare.net/zdshelby/oma-lightweightm2-mtutorial)